CodePushGo/website/src/content/blog/en/capacitor-cicd-plugins-vs-appflow-key-differences.md

 ### CI/CD Plugin Pricing

 Capacitor CI/CD plugins come with a straightforward pricing model.
-For example, Capgo charges a **one-time setup fee of $2,600** and about **$300 per month** for CI/CD operations.
+For example, CodePushGo charges a **one-time setup fee of $2,600** and about **$300 per month** for CI/CD operations.
 Additionally, they offer tiered plans to accommodate different team sizes and needs.

 | Plan Component | Cost |
 | --- | --- |